 Generally, if your long-haul flight with a toddler is taking you to a country, where you require a visa, your toddler will require their own visa.
 Check the requirements for the country you are visiting.

-While the airline’s previous policy of not blocking seats next to adults for accompanying children caused the seating panic, it probably would not have happened if I had checked-in both of us online.
+While the airline’s previous policy of not blocking seats next to adults for accompanying children caused the seating panic, it probably would not have happened if I had been able to check both of us in online.
 This would have been possible if Miss M had had her Australian passport.

 If your child is entitled to dual citizenship, it is worth making the effort to obtain both.
 It can open so many doors for your child down the road.
 However, citizenship is a separate issue to passports.

 If you cannot apply for one of the passports prior to your long-haul flight with a toddler or young child (and let’s face it, embassies are not always located just around the corner) and you are going to the country which would issue that passport, get to the airport early.
 Be prepared to wait while airline staff confirm that your child is allowed to fly.
 You should also be prepared for border control staff to question you at your destination and to receive a mini-lecture about how much easier it would be if your child already had both passports.

 Tip 4: Prepare for questions at the border

 Miss M and I do not share the same surname.
-While this has no impact on most aspects of our lives, it can have an impact when travelling, particularly when we are not travelling with my husband.
-Take these simple steps if you are going on long-distance travel with a toddler as a ‘solo parent’.
+While this has no impact on most aspects of our lives, it can have an impact when travelling, particularly when we are not travelling with Peter.
+Take these simple steps if you are going on a long-haul flight with a toddler as a ‘solo parent’.